jakecoppinger/android-itunes-rsync/README.md

 Android iTunes rsync
 ====================

->   Automatically exports m3u playlists from iTunes on your Mac, and rsyncs these and all your music to your Android phone.
+>   Automatically export m3u playlists from iTunes on your Mac,
+>   synchronize (rsync) playlists and all your music to your Android phone

-# Why I built this
-I love music, so I regard having an organised collection of albums and playlists on my phone important.
-The problems I had with current workflows are as follows:

-- Google Play Music: Great interface, but need fast internet and there is no option to automatically make all files offline available.
-Playlist syncing from iTunes buggy.

-- DoubleTwist: Great interface, but must sync over WiFi with my Nexus 5, and has to upload every single file every time.

-- [iSyncr](http://www.jrtstudio.com/iSyncr-iTunes-for-Android): This was my method of choice before this tool.
-The interface is average, however it was able to sync playlists and music from iTunes.
-However it is very, very buggy, and playlists wouldn't always sync or update

 # How this works
 - Exports m3u playlist files from iTunes using the incredible command line utility [iTunesExportScala](http://www.ericdaugherty.com/dev/itunesexport/)  by Eric Daugherty, also available on the [Mac App Store](https://itunes.apple.com/us/app/playlist-export/id434426826?mt=12&ls=1).

 - Renames m3u playlist paths so that they are relative (iTunes uses absolute paths)

-- [SSHelper](https://arachnoid.com/android/SSHelper/) allows you to SSH to an Android device without root, free n the [Play Store](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper)
+- [SSHelper](https://arachnoid.com/android/SSHelper/) allows you to SSH to an Android device without root, free on the [Play Store](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper)

 - rsyncs the playlists and music to your Android device over wifi

+- Notice this is **one way synchronization** and won't update your iTunes playlists/library

 # Getting started

 This is very new and probably buggy, so make sure you have a backup of your iTunes library just in case!

+1. Backup your iTunes Library and media!

-1. Install [SSHelper](https://arachnoid.com/android/SSHelper/) ([Play Store](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper)) on your Android device.
+2. Install [SSHelper](https://arachnoid.com/android/SSHelper/) ([Play Store](https://play.google.com/store/apps/details?id=com.arachnoid.sshelper)) on your Android device.

+3. Follow the [SSHelper setup](https://arachnoid.com/android/SSHelper/#The_basics) setup, make sure to setup **Public-key (passwordless) logins** and copy the public key to your Mac.

-2. Add your Android device to your SSH config file with the name `phone` (if you want to use a different host name just change it in the script).
+4. Add your Android device to your SSH config file with the name `phone` (if you want to use a different host name just change it in the script).
 Mine looks like this:

 ```
 Host phone